nitishkumarpandit-dev/Interactive-Website-Development-Congifyz/README.md

 The HTML file (`index.html`) is structured with several `<div>` elements, each representing a section of the resume:

 - **Header**: Includes the name and job title.
-- **Summary**: A brief overview of the individual's professional profile.
+- **Introdution**: A brief overview of the individual's professional profile.
 - **Experience**: Details of past work experience.
 - **Education**: Information about the individual's educational background.
 - **Skills**: List of relevant skills.